Sephardic Jews: First names

-In contrast to Ashkenazic Jews, who do not name newborn children after living relatives, Sephardic Jews often name their children after the children's grandparents, even if they are still alive.
+In contrast to Ashkenazi Jews, who do not name newborn children after living relatives, Sephardic Jews often name their children after the children's grandparents, even if they are still alive.
 According to Sephardic tradition, the first son is named after the paternal grandfather, and the second son is named after the maternal grandfather.
 After that, additional children's names are "free", so to speak, meaning that one can choose whatever name, without any more "naming obligations."
 The only instance in which Sephardic Jews will not name after their own parents is when one of the spouses shares a common first name with a mother/father-in-law (since Jews will not name their children after themselves.)
 There are times though when the "free" names are used to honor the memory of a deceased relative who died young or childless.
 These conflicting naming conventions can be troublesome when children are born into mixed Ashkenazic-Sephardic households.

 A notable exception to the distinct Ashkenazi and Sephardi naming traditions is found among Dutch Jews, where Ashkenazim have for centuries followed the tradition otherwise attributed to Sephardim.
 See Chuts.

 Genetics

+A PCA plot of samples from Ashkenazi and other Jewish populations, as well as HGDP's Middle-Eastern and European populations.

 Genetically, Sephardic Jews are closely related to their Ashkenazi Jewish counterparts and studies have revealed that they mainly have a mixed Middle Eastern (Levantine) and Southern European ancestry.
 Due to their origin in the Mediterranean basin and strict practice of endogamy, there is a higher incidence of certain hereditary diseases and inherited disorders in Sephardi Jews.
 However, there are no specifically Sephardic genetic diseases, since the diseases in this group are not necessarily common to Sephardic Jews specifically, but are instead common in the particular country of birth, and sometimes among many other Jewish groups generally.
 The most important ones are: